Environmental Unit Leader

 Prerequisites:

-This course is intended for U.S. EPA and U.S. Coast Guard personnel who have completed the Incident Command System courses I-100, 200, and 300 and who have been identified to be a part of an Incident Management Team.
+This course is intended for U.S. EPA and U.S. Coast Guard personnel who have completed the Incident Command System courses I-100, 200, 300, and 400, IS-700b and IS-800d, and who have been identified to be a part of an Incident Management Team.

 Course Preview: